g-wilson/runtime/README.md

 ## Future scope

+- API versioning
-- Explain how service-to-service communication can be authenticated
+- Explain in the readme how service-to-service communication can be implemented
 - Add support for asynchronous services rather than just RPC-style (e.g. using SQS as the trigger instead of API Gateway)